A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Introduction

 \section{Introduction}

-The widespread growth of internet surveillance has raised significant concerns about protecting personal communication privacy and safeguarding freedom of speech.
-Encryption is a natural choice for countering surveillance, but encrypted traffic \cite{tor} can raise suspicion among monitors.
-To avoid drawing attention to surveillance, it is necessary not only to encrypt the content of communications but also to hide the act of communicating itself.
-Steganography is the technique that embeds secret messages within seemingly innocent carriers, thereby ensuring that censors do not detect and disrupt covert communication and that individuals can convey private information safely.

-Among the various carriers used in the information age, such as images \cite{yang2023provably} and audio \cite{gopalan2003audio}, text naturally dominates most Internet scenarios due to its simplicity, versatility, and robustness.
-As a result, text steganography has garnered significant attention \cite{zhang2021provably, meteor2021, ding2023discop, xiang2018linguistic, ziegler2019neural}.
+Steganography embeds secret messages within seemingly innocuous carriers, enabling private communication while reducing the risk of detection under pervasive surveillance.
+Among the various carriers used in the information age, including images \cite{yang2023provably} and audio \cite{gopalan2003audio}, text plays an important role in most Internet scenarios because of its simplicity, versatility, and robustness.
+Consequently, text steganography has attracted considerable attention \cite{zhang2021provably, meteor2021, ding2023discop, ziegler2019neural}.

-Advancements in language models have established generative linguistic steganography as a mainstream approach.
-This technique leverages language models to simulate the steganographic channel, utilizing the token selection process in the auto-regressive text generation to embed secret messages, as illustrated in Figure \ref{fig:general framework}.
-State-of-the-art distribution-preserving steganography algorithms \cite{meteor2021, ding2023discop}, ensure that tokens generated through random sampling from the model are computationally indistinguishable from those generated via steganography.
+With the rapid advancement of language models, generative linguistic steganography has emerged as a mainstream paradigm.
+As illustrated in Figure \ref{fig:general framework}, it approximates the steganographic channel using language models and embeds secret messages by controlling token selection during autoregressive text generation.
+State-of-the-art distribution-preserving steganography algorithms \cite{meteor2021, ding2023discop} ensure that tokens generated through random sampling from the model are computationally indistinguishable from those generated via steganography.